“We’re good at saying yes.” – Feedback from an overloaded organization challenged with prioritization.

 Let’s look at the often-used example of highway traffic.
 Picture a mile-long stretch of Interstate with three lanes of traffic.
 At the end of the one-mile stretch, we put up cones and reduce the lanes from three to two.
-You’ll soon notice you can fit a LOT of parked cars on that stretch, and that represents our fixed capacity (maximum number of cars that can fit).
+You will soon notice you can fit a lot of parked cars on that stretch, and that represents our fixed capacity (maximum number of cars that can fit).

 Maximize Capacity Utilization…?